-Sophia is an associate in the Firm’s Trusts and Estates practice group.
-She focuses on estate planning, trust administration and probate matters.
-Sophia’s practice encompasses all aspects of trusts and estate practice, including drafting comprehensive estate plans (Trusts, Wills, Advance Health Care Directives, and Durable Powers of Attorney for Finances) that are customized so that her clients’ personal and financial goals are attained.
+Sophia is an associate in the Firm’s Trusts & Estates practice group.
+She focuses on Estate Planning, Trust Administration, and Probate matters.
+Sophia’s practice encompasses all aspects of trusts and estate practice, including drafting comprehensive estate plans (Trusts, Wills, Advance Health Care Directives, and Durable Powers of Attorney for Finances) customized so that her clients’ personal and financial goals are attained.

 University of California, Hastings College of the Law, J.D., 2014

 San Francisco State University, M.A., 2010